Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Nephrotoxic Agents, Including Non-Steroidal Anti-Inflammatory Drugs

 The concurrent use of mesalamine with known nephrotoxic agents, including non-steroidal anti-inflammatory drugs (NSAIDs), may increase the risk of nephrotoxicity.
-Monitor patients taking nephrotoxic drugs for changes in renal function and mesalamine-related adverse reactions.
+Monitor patients taking nephrotoxic drugs for changes in renal function and mesalamine-related adverse reactions [see WARNINGS AND PRECAUTIONS].

 Azathioprine Or 6-Mercaptopurine